top of page

 Mols Region folk costume (circa 1820-1830) from "Folkedragter i Danmark" by Ellen Andersen, 1952

-The bodice and apron are both printed.
+The linen bodice and cotton apron are both printed.
 An unusual aspect of the Mols folk costume is that its distinctive apron pattern hails from the Rococo Period (1720-1770) even though the entire outfit was worn during the Empire Period (1795-1830).

 This stunning Mols costume is remarkable not only for its beauty but also for its faithfulness to the original 1952 image above.
 A tremendous effort to ensure authenticity.